Colter Bay RV Park, Grand Teton National Park, including maps

 small building with rvs driving by

-When you make your reservation, you choose a site number, but you should not head directly to it,
+When you make your reservation, you choose a site number,

 you need to stop at the RV park office and check in.

-– someone unfamiliar with that rental RV may have not understood how to use the sewer hookup and the RV park is trying to clean up a small pond of sewage at your site
+– someone unfamiliar with that rental RV may have not understood how to use the sewer hookup and the RV park is trying to clean up a small pond of sewage at your site (The park has had a note on the page you receive when you check in: “We have an older sewer system.
+No wipes, even flushable ones.
+Please drain your tanks at half speed.”)

 – someone forgot to take down the awning that just barely could be opened between the trees closest to the site parking space and in the process of swerving to miss taking the awning off their rig, took down a tree branch that is now blocking access for you